 REACH was founded in 2019 to help students navigate learning and social challenges in a friendly and inclusive environment.
-REACH utilizes a small classroom approach to ensure that every student's needs are met through individualized programming and an inviting social environment.
+REACH utilizes a small classroom approach to meet every student's needs through individualized programming and an inviting social environment.
 At REACH, we appreciate each student's unique talents and learning styles and craft instruction to be responsive to the student.

 REACH provides students with a warm learning environment; keeping the class size small (approx 6-10 students per 1 teacher) gives us the flexibility to challenge students based on their strengths while bolstering their skills in other areas.
 We understand there is a more than one size fits all approach to academics.
 Our instructional levels and groups are tailored to student's individual needs and academic abilities rather than their age-based grade level.